simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-03-03
+<br />**Title of the image:**  Blue Ghost on the Moon
+<br />**Description for the image:**  There's a new lander on the Moon.
+Yesterday Firefly Aerospace's Blue Ghost executed the first-ever successful commercial lunar landing.
+During its planned 60-day mission, Blue Ghost will deploy several NASA-commissioned scientific instruments, including PlanetVac which captures lunar dust after creating a small whirlwind of gas.
+Blue Ghost will also host the telescope LEXI that captures X-ray images of the Earth's magnetosphere.
+LEXI data should enable a better understanding of how Earth's magnetic field protects the Earth from the Sun's wind and flares.
+Pictured, the shadow of the Blue Ghost lander is visible on the cratered lunar surface, while the glowing orb of the planet Earth hovers just over the horizon.
+Goals for future robotic Blue Ghost landers include supporting lunar astronauts in NASA's Artemis program, with Artemis III currently scheduled to land humans back on the Moon in 2027.
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/BlueGhostShadow_Firefly_4096.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).